 Echeveria agavoides 'Maria'

-Echeveria agavoides ‘Maria’ is a succulent plant that forms a large up to 14 inches (35 cm) wide, tight rosette of fleshy, apple-green leaves that have red edges most pronounced toward the dark red terminal spine.
+Echeveria agavoides 'Maria' is a succulent plant that forms a large up to 14 inches (35 cm) wide, tight rosette of fleshy, apple green leaves with red edges, most pronounced toward the dark red terminal spine.
 In spring and early summer appear the red flowers with yellow tips.

 How to Grow and Care